Spanish, PhD

 Timeline: Post-MA/MFA

-By the end of the fourth semester of enrollment, students should have completed all required coursework.
-They typically present their PhD comprehensive examination at the beginning of their fifth semester of enrollment.
-Students should develop the various parts of the comprehensive portfolio in conjunction with their PhD coursework.
-The two broad area reading lists can be developed while taking graduate-level courses in the department, and their article should be based on a research paper written in a graduate course in the department.
 Students are encouraged to complete their comprehensive examinations before Oct.
 15 (in the fall semester) or March 15 (in the spring semester) and present and defend their dissertation prospectus before the end of the same semester.
 Some grants require students to have completed their doctoral examination and prospectus defense before they apply, so it is recommended that students finish the examinations early in the semester.

 Comprehensive Examinations

 As with advisory committees, the student's advisor contacts the relevant faculty members to request their participation in the examining committee and then submits the proposed committee for approval by the director of graduate studies and the chair of the Department of Spanish and Portuguese.
 These individuals consult with the advisor as part of the approval process.
-This should be done as early as possible during the semester preceding the examinations, but not later than fifteen weeks prior to the start of examinations.
+This should be done as early as possible during the semester preceding the examinations, but not later than fifteen weeks before the start of examinations.

-The oral examination provides the opportunity for further development of the written examinations as well as a review of the position paper and research essay.
-At the end of the oral exam, the student is asked to leave the exam room in order for the committee to determine its evaluation.
-The student is then invited to return to the room to learn of the committee's evaluation, including an appraisal of specific areas of strength and/or weakness and recommendations for future academic work.
-The official evaluation of the exam is reported to the Graduate College as satisfactory, reservation, or unsatisfactory.
-If reservations are imposed, the examination committee must send a letter to the student specifying the reservations to be met and the deadline for their removal; copies are sent to the student's file, the director of graduate studies, and the Graduate College.
+The oral examination provides the opportunity for further development of the written examinations, as well as a review of the position paper and research essay.
+At the end of the oral examination, the student is asked to leave the exam room for the committee to determine its evaluation, including an appraisal of specific areas of strength and/or weakness and recommendations for future academic work.

 Students must be registered during the semester in which they take their comprehensive examinations.
-If all coursework has been completed prior to that semester, then students should register for 2 s.h. in SPAN:6998 Special Work with their advisor, on a satisfactory/unsatisfactory basis.
+If all coursework has been completed before that semester, then students should register for 2 s.h. in SPAN:6998 Special Work with their advisor, on a satisfactory/unsatisfactory basis.
 Students may not register for SPAN:6999 Thesis during the semester of their comprehensive examination.

-Spanish Linguistics Track Comprehensive Exams
+Linguistics Track Comprehensive Examinations

 Dissertation